zwets/amr-trinity/README.md

 ### Snakemake Workflow

 The Snakemake workflow was directly taken from the hAMRonization workflow.
+It pulls in the three tools and the hamronization tool through Conda.

 See the [snakemake](snakemake) directory.

 ### Nextflow Workflow

-**WIP**
+The [Nextflow implementation](nextflow) is a "simplest thing that could possibly work".
+In contrast to the Snakemake workflow it uses containers.

+A particularly convenient aspect of using containers is that we can include the database inside the container.

+### Containers

+The [containers](containers) directory has Dockerfiles to produce the three containers.

+**TODO**
+ - Containerise hAMRonization as well?
+ - Push containers to Docker Hub, Quay, GHRC